songlarknet/lark/readme.md

 ## Other systems

 There are many systems trying to do similar things.
-None of them quite solve the same problems that Lack aims to solve.
+None of them quite solve the same problems that Lark aims to solve.

 See [doc/why.md].